herpescat/ponzi_schemes/cloudtoken/README.md

 # Cloud Token

-Here is a summary of our team's research on Cloud Token.
+Here's a summary of our team's Cloud Token research.